Morehead River Important Bird Area

 The Morehead River Important Bird Area comprises a 1356 km2 tract of tropical savanna woodland in the south-eastern Cape York Peninsula of Far North Queensland, Australia.

 Description

 The land is mainly pastoral lease used for extensive cattle grazing.
-It consista of low hills drained by ephemeral creeks and covered with open savanna woodland containing Melaleucas.
+It consists of low hills drained by ephemeral creeks and covered with open savanna woodland containing Melaleucas.
 It also has narrow strips of riparian rainforest adjoining grasslands.
 It has a monsoonal tropical savanna climate.

 Birds

 The site has been identified by BirdLife International as an Important Bird Area (IBA) because it supports a large proportion of the population of the endangered golden-shouldered parrot, and possibly of the buff-breasted button-quail.
 It also contains significant populations of black-throated and masked finches, bush stone-curlews, silver-crowned friarbirds, and yellow-tinted, yellow, banded, white-gaped and bar-breasted honeyeaters.
 During the wet season azure kingfishers occur along the streams with rainforest birds such as fairy gerygones and pied imperial-pigeons.
 The wet grasslands are used by Latham's snipes on migration and by brolgas for nesting.
 Black-breasted buzzards sometimes nest in the IBA and red goshawks have been recorded there.